Cap Ferret, Gironde tourism & sightseeing

 Other Cap Ferret highlights

 The landscapes of the peninsula are attractive and mostly covered with pine forest and sand dunes.
 Towards the south, the best known landmark on Cap Ferret is the lighthouse which you can climb for far-reaching views.

 From the southern point of the peninsula and close to the village of Cap Ferret you can see five kilometres across the mouth of the Bassin d'Arcachon to the immense Dune de Pyla, the largest sand dune in Europe and a popular tourist attraction.
 To visit the dune you can take a ferry across from Cap Ferret to Arcachon which is much quicker than driving the 70 kilometres around the entire Bassin d'Arcachon!

-The view from the end of Cap Ferret is also unusual in that the left side of the sea in front of you in the Bassin d'Arcachon is almost totally calm while the part to the right has the larger waves of the Atlantic.
+The view from the end of Cap Ferret is unusual in that the left side of the sea in front of you in the Bassin d'Arcachon is almost totally calm while the part to the right has the larger waves of the Atlantic.